 GEORGE MURRAY, the son of The Craigs, is not only an actor, but also a singer; twenty-six years old, and tips the scales at one hundred and eighty-five; nudging six feet; has guested as vocalist with Music By Faith; born at Winnipeg and educated there; played football and basketball; should have a nice future in radio, with his combined talents.

-DEAN HUGHES, the author; one of the better Canadian scripters; Toronto-born 31 years ago, but doesn't look his age; started his career in a bank, but wasn't much good at figures (that is, adding them), so hiked out for a harvester's job in Alberta; worked as "spike-pitcher" and engine-oiler; started in radio as an announcer, then gravitated to scripting; wrote a book of poetry when he was 21, which was published; hopes some day to live that down.
-S YDNEY S. BROWN, producer of the program; better known as Syd; up-and-coming CBC producer; after you've known him for a while, you discover to your surprise that he saw four years of service in the Great War; has been with the CBC since '34, starting as "Algy" in the famous "Rainbow Revue" series out of Ottawa; his ambition was to get into production, and so there he is; showed what an audience-getter he can be personally, when he starred as "Mr. Jack" in his "Stars of Tomorrow" program, a show bringing out the talents of Canadian children; has an infinite capacity for taking pains with his productions; will shortly produce a new series written by yours truly entitled, "It's a Racket!"
-L'ENVOI . . . if you like a nice, easy, homey atmosphere in your drama, without artificial thrills and with a minimum of hokum, turn your dials to the CBC Ontario network at 1:30 p.m., EDST, for "The Craigs."
+DEAN HUGHES, the author; one of the better Canadian scripters; Toronto-born 31 years ago, but doesn't look his age; started his career doesn't look his age; started his career in a bank, but wasn't much good at figures (that is, adding them), so hiked out for a harvester's job in Alberta; worked as "spike-pitcher" and engine-oiler; started in radio as an announcer, then gravitated to scripting; wrote a book of poetry when he was 21, which was published; hopes some day to live that down some day to live that down.

+SYDNEY S. BROWN, producer of the program; better known as Syd; up-and-coming CBC producer; after you've known him for a while, you discover to your surprise that he war; has been with the CBC since '34, starting as "Algy" in the famous "Rainbow Revue" series out of Ottawa; his ambition was to get into production, and so there he is; showed what an audience-getter he can be personally, when he starred as "Mr. Jack" in his "Stars of Tomorrow" program, a show bringing out the talents of Canadian children; has an infinite capacity for taking pains with his productions; will shortly produce a new series written by yours truly entitled, "It's a Racket!"

+L'ENVOI . , if you like a nice, easy, homey atmosphere in your drama, without artificial thrills and with a minimum of hokum, turn your dials to the CBC Ontario network at 1:30 p.m., EDST, for "The Craigs."